 The authors can appeal to the ESSD chief editors for review and revision of the editorial decision.
 In this case, the chief editors will carefully review the decision of the topical editor who originally handled the manuscript.
 This process will normally involve the original or additional referees and an iteration of manuscript review and revision.
 An appeal is recommended only if the authors are firmly convinced that the editorial decision not to accept the paper for ESSD was clearly erroneous and that their manuscript clearly meets all evaluation criteria for acceptance into ESSD.

-The authors can submit a rewritten manuscript for review, discussion, and publication in ESSDD and ESSD.
-If the topical editor and/or authors of a manuscript published and discussed in ESSDD conclude that the manuscript can and should be rewritten in a way which goes beyond regular revisions (e.g. addition of substantial new results, etc.), a rewritten manuscript can at any time be submitted for independent review, discussion, and publication in ESSDD and ESSD.
+The authors can submit a rewritten manuscript for review and discussion in ESSDD, and possible publication in ESSD.
+If the topical editor and/or authors of a manuscript discussed in ESSDD conclude that the manuscript can and should be rewritten in a way which goes beyond regular revisions (e.g. addition of substantial new results, etc.), a rewritten manuscript can at any time be submitted for independent review and discussion in ESSDD, and final publication in ESSD.

 Overall, we are confident that the advantages of permanent archiving outweigh the potential disadvantages.
 For exceptional individual cases in which this policy may be disadvantageous, we regret any potential inconvenience.
 Nevertheless, we hope that we have the authors' understanding and continued support in the effort to improve scientific communication and quality assurance via interactive open-access publishing.